I’ll take a loaf of keto banana bread, hold the bananas, please.

 Use really good extract and you’ll have really good banana bread.

 This banana bread was double-blind taste tested by three very reliable participants, not including myself, and what we discovered might shock you.
 The rise of the loaf didn’t matter in comparison to the flavor of the loaf!

 Short answer—the loaf that was prettier (more traditional) was not as tasty.

-That’s why this loaf might seem a little short and flat in comparison to tradish loaves, but I truly believe it tastes BETTER than normal banana bread.
+That’s why this loaf might seem a little short and flat in comparison to traditional loaves.
+But even with those differences, I truly believe it actually tastes BETTER than normal banana bread.
 Seriously!

 To get the best results with this loaf (or any baked goodie) keep these pretty standard tips in mind.

 Check the leavening power of your baking powder/soda!
 Add 1 tsp of baking powder to 1/2 cup of hot water.
 If it doesn’t bubble right away, toss it.
 To test baking soda, mix 1/4 teaspoon with 2 tsp vinegar.
 If it doesn’t bubble, it’s lost its leavening power.